 Fact Sheet Page: 732.30 Date: June 2011

 Margaret Tuttle McGrath

-Department of Plant Pathology and Plant-Microbe Biology, Long Island Horticultural Research and Extension Center
+Plant Pathology and Plant-Microbe Biology Section, Long Island Horticultural Research and Extension Center

 Powdery mildew is a common disease of cucurbits under field and greenhouse conditions in most areas of the world.
 Although all cucurbits are susceptible, symptoms are less common on cucumber and melon because many commercial cultivars have resistance.
 This disease can be a major production problem.
 Quantity of yield is reduced due to a decrease in the size or number of fruit or a decrease in the length of the harvest period.
 Premature senescence of infected leaves can result in reduced market quality because fruit become sunburnt or ripen prematurely or incompletely.
 Such fruit have poor storability (winter squash), low soluble solids with consequent poor flavor (melon), poor rind color (pumpkin)(fig. 1), and shriveled, discolored handles (pumpkin)(fig. 1).
 Stress from disease can lead to imperfections on fruit rind such as speckling (fig. 2), raised indentations, and oedema.
 In addition, powdery mildew infection predisposes plants to other diseases, in particular, gummy stem blight (see fact sheet on Gummy Stem Blight of Cucurbits, page 732.70).